Workiva/test_html_builder/README.md

 # `test_html_builder`

-A builder that uses templates to generate HTML files for dart tests.
+A Dart builder that uses templates to generate HTML files for dart tests.
 Useful for projects with many tests that require custom HTML.
 Instead of having to replicate the custom HTML file for every test file that requires it, this builder can apply a template to any number of test files.